The following are some frequently asked questions FGPA and the EDC receive about teaching assistant duties, training, and support.

 - How do I become a Mentor?

 Whether or not you can be considered as a Mentor for your department depends on whether or nor your department is participating in the Mentor program.
 In February, all departments are invited to submit an application for the program, usually due before the end of the winter semester.
+Please note: the Mentor Program is currently under review.
+More details will be made available later in the winter 2019 term.
 Before submitting, the department must identify a mentor candidate, using whatever process they choose to implement, and discuss the application with him/her.
 Individuals who are interested in the Mentor role are encouraged to speak to the existing Mentor or (if your department is not Mentor supported) their graduate supervisor.